wilhelmer/mkdocs-add-teaser/README.md

 # mkdocs-add-teaser

-An MkDocs plugin to add a CSS class to the first paragraph after the first heading 1 in all pages of your project.
+An MkDocs plugin to customize the first paragraph of your pages, and to use it as the page's meta description.

-This is useful if the first paragraph of your pages always contains information that should stand out from the rest of the text, e.g., that should be printed in bold.
+This is useful if the first paragraph of your pages

+* contains information that should stand out from the rest of the text, e.g., should be printed in bold ("teaser" text)
-The name of the CSS class can be customized.
+* should appear as the page description in search engines (for SEO).

+The plugin detects and uses the first paragraph after the first heading 1 in all pages of your project.

 ## Installation